Forestry and Outdoor Recreation

 Any attempt to circumvent a gate, sign, earthen berm, or other similar blockade with any motorized vehicle is prohibited.

-No person shall drive any four-wheel drive vehicle, passenger car, off-road vehicle, truck, all-terrain vehicle or motorcycle on any approved snowmobile trails without the written permission of the Department, except for trail maintenance activities.
+No person shall drive any four-wheel drive vehicle, passenger car or truck, off-road vehicle, all-terrain vehicle or motorcycle on any designated snowmobile trails without the written permission of the Forestry Department, except for approved trail maintenance activities.